 The International Hoccleve Society is devoted to promoting scholarship on the late-medieval poet Thomas Hoccleve, provoking innovative research into the poet, and providing a community for Hoccleve scholars.

-The Society was formed at Kalamazoo 2011, and its current organizational committee comprises the following members and roles:
+The Society was formed at Kalamazoo 2011.
+Its current organizational committee comprises the following members and roles:

 You can find the Society’s constitution here (PDF will open in Google Drive).
 For more information on membership and the society’s goals, projects, and activities, or to join our mailing list please email hocclevesociety[at]gmail[dot]com.